hippo-yf/bsDoctor/README.md

 - scipy >= 1.14.1
 - tqdm >= 4.66.5

-Or use [`uv sync`](https://docs.astral.sh/uv/) to create virtual environment and install dependencies with the following script. (recommended)
+Or use [`uv`](https://docs.astral.sh/uv/) to create virtual environment and install dependencies with the following script. (recommended)
 ```shell
 cd bsDoctor
 uv sync